-The concept is to use a high intensity proton beam (24 GeV, 1 MW, 15 Hz) incident on a Hg jet to produce pions which decay to give the muons (Gabriel et al, 2001).
+The free mercury jet in magnetic field is proposed for a high power target to overcome the issues described in the above chapter.
+The concept is to use a high intensity proton beam incident on a Hg jet to produce pions which decay to give the muons (Gabriel et al, 2001).
 The key elements of the target system are an intense proton source, mercury jet, and capture of the generated pions in a high field solenoidal magnet (McDonald, 2001).
+The schematics of the key elements of the target system is described in Fig. 1.3.

-Previous studies (Osaki, Palmer, Zisman, Gallaro, 2001) indicated that pion yield is maximized with a mercury target in the form of a 1 cm diameter cylinder, tilted by about 100 milliradian with respect to the magnetic axis.
+Previous studies (Osaki, Palmer, Zisman, Gallaro, 2001) indicated that pion yield is maximized with a mercury target in the form of a 1 cm diameter at the interacting center, tilted by about 150 milliradian with respect to the magnetic axis.
 The target is tilted with respect to the axis of the capture solenoid, thus permitting the pions, whose trajectories are spirals, to leave the side of the target with a minimal probability for re-entering the target volume.
 The pion yield per proton increases with the atomic number of the target, as shown in Fig. 1.1 from a MARS calculation.
 For 24 GeV protons, a high-Z target is superior in yield.
 As the pions emerge from the target at large angles to the beam, and follow helical paths that may intersect the target at more than one point, it is advantageous for the target to be in the form of a narrow rod, tilted at a small angle to the magnetic axis.
-As shown in Fig. 1.2, suitable parameters for a mercury target are a tilt angle of 100 mrad and a target radius of 5 mm.
+As shown in Fig. 1.2, suitable parameters for a mercury target are a tilt angle of 150 mrad and a target radius of 5 mm.